 The cool of the pool is calling.
-Answer with these upper arm exercises that target that tough spot in the back of the arms and are simple to do.
+Answer with these simple to do upper arm water exercises that target that tough spot in the back of the arms.
 If you’re not a swimmer, don’t worry.
 You don’t even have to get your hair wet.

-Cool pool toys that will boost your tone include the hand paddles (see demonstration video), webbed aqua gloves, buoy weights and pool noodles.
-You’ll often find these at your fitness or recreation center pool.
-Pool noodles fun, economical and can be used for a variety of other exercises, too.
+Add extra resistance with cool pool toys that will boost your tone, including the hand paddles, webbed aqua gloves, buoy weights and pool noodles.
+If you don’t like to shop through the Amazon links provided, you’ll often find these at your fitness or recreation center pool.
+Pool noodles are fun, economical and can be used for a variety of other exercises, too.

 Tips to keep in mind when you’re doing arm exercises in water:

 Swimming is, in itself, a great arm exercise.
 So if you’re inclined, swim a few laps two or three times a week and you’ll love what it does for you.
 All strokes offer something unique and a variety is great for well-rounded tone.
 Don’t be afraid to take a lesson.
 I’ve had clients who made their splash, due to an injury that forced them into the pool to stay active.
 After the injury, they loved it so much they kept the pool in their routine.
 Even clients who initially didn’t want to put their faces in the water have become regular swimmers for the first time after 50.